 [Article updated 2016]

-However, it did not specify what the notice period would be.
+However, it didn’t specify what the notice period would be.
 Currently employers should be given at least 28 days’ notice.
 The MoD said they wished to work towards a situation where the MoD, rather than the reservist, would inform the employer when they were going to be deployed.

-Currently there is a maximum time limit that a reservist can spend on a tour of duty (from 1st October this increases to 40 days per year and the maximum length of call-up period is increased from 9 months to 12 months), and reservists can only be mobilised once every 3 years.
+Currently there is a maximum time limit that a reservist can spend on a tour of duty (from 1st October, this increases to 40 days per year and the maximum length of call-up period is increased from nine months to 12 months), and reservists can only be mobilised once every three years.

-The Territorial Army (now renamed as the Army Reserve), the biggest of the reserve forces, currently has 19,000 reservists and it requires 30,000 by 2018 and a total of 35,000 across all 3 Reserve services by 2020, so the Government are looking for ways to make it more attractive for Employers to employ a Reservist.
+The Territorial Army (now renamed as the Army Reserve), the biggest of the reserve forces, currently has 19,000 reservists and it requires 30,000 by 2018 and a total of 35,000 across all three reserve services by 2020, so the government are looking for ways to make it more attractive for Employers to employ a reservist.

 - Is considering introducing legislation to make it unlawful to discriminate against reservists

-However, at the moment, reservists cannot generally claim for unfair dismissal (including redundancy) in an employment tribunal until they have the minimum period of continuous service (2 years from April 2012).
-As periods of mobilisation generally do not count towards continuous employment it can take reservists longer to gain this protection.
+However, at the moment, reservists cannot generally claim for unfair dismissal (including redundancy) in an employment tribunal until they serve the minimum period of continuous service (two years from April 2012).
+As periods of mobilisation generally don’t count towards continuous employment, it can take reservists longer to gain this protection.

 Other information about Reservists’ employment as things stand at the moment:

 - Employers are obliged to reinstate reservists in the same role, and on equally favourable terms and conditions as before, on their return, if this is practicable.
-They are entitled to be re-employed by the employer for a minimum of 13, 26 or 52 weeks on their return (depending on their length of employment prior to mobilisation).
-If the employee is not satisfied on returning to work (with an alternative job or failure to re-deploy) he/she is able to complain to a Reinstatement Committee – who can order an employer to re-employ the employee or award financial compensation.
+They’re entitled to be re-employed for a minimum of 13, 26 or 52 weeks on their return (depending on their length of employment prior to mobilisation).
+If the employee isn’t satisfied on returning to work (with an alternative job or failure to re-deploy) he/she is able to complain to a Reinstatement Committee – who can order an employer to re-employ them or award financial compensation.
 Failure to comply with an order made by the Reinstatement Committee can result in an employer being liable to a summary conviction (criminal sanction) and a fine up to £1,000.
-There are currently no application fees for an employee to a Reinstatement Committee (unlike a normal Employment Tribunal).
+There are currently no application fees for an employee to a Reinstatement Committee (unlike a normal Employment Tribunal)

-- Reservists are likely to require time off for training and Employers have discretion whether this paid or unpaid leave (from their holiday entitlement or unpaid leave is granted).
+- Reservists are likely to require time off for training – whether this paid or unpaid leave is usually at an Employers discretion (from their holiday entitlement or unpaid leave is granted)

-- Reservists generally do not accrue holiday entitlement from their main employer while they are mobilised, and do not continue to be paid by their main employer.
-The Employer does not normally continue to pay employer contributions to a company pension scheme.
+- Reservists generally don’t accrue holiday entitlement from their main employer while they’re mobilised, and don’t continue to be paid by their main employer.
+The Employer doesn’t normally continue to pay employer contributions to a company pension scheme

-- Time away on mobilisation does not break continuity of employment, but it does not count towards continuous service when calculating for example a redundancy payment.
+- Time away on mobilisation doesn’t break continuity of employment, but it also doesn’t count towards continuous service when calculating for example a redundancy payment

-- At the moment employers can apply for the mobilisation to be postponed or cancelled in cases where the absence of the reservist may be detrimental to the business.
-Employers only have 7 days to apply but can appeal the decision.
+- At the moment, employers can apply for the mobilisation to be postponed or cancelled in cases where the absence of the reservist may be detrimental to the business.
+Employers only have seven days to apply but can appeal the decision.